Free Outdoor Concerts at the Clark in July

 For Immediate Release

-Bring family and friends, picnics, blankets, and lawn chairs to the Sterling and Francine Clark Art Institute’s expansive lawn to enjoy the free outdoor concert series, held on Tuesday evenings at 6 pm in July.
-Barbeque fare will be available for purchase and the galleries remain open until 6 pm on concert evenings.
+Bring your family and friends, picnics, blankets, and lawn chairs to the Sterling and Francine Clark Art Institute’s expansive south lawn to enjoy the free summer outdoor concert series, held on Tuesday evenings at 6 pm in July.
+Jae’s at the Clark will sell barbeque fare and the galleries remain open until 6 pm on concert evenings.
 In the event of rain, concerts will be held in the auditorium.
 Concert admission is free.

 The Clark is located at 225 South Street in Williamstown, MA.
 The galleries are open Tuesday through Sunday, 10 am to 5 pm (daily in July and August).
 Admission June 1 through October 31 is $12.50 for adults, free for children 18 and under, members, and students with valid ID.
 Admission is free November through May.
 For more information, call 413-458-2303 or visit www.clarkart.edu.